 I am not an estate valuer, but land in that area now goes for N5-7 million today, so if I want to sell it now, I will be asking for N20 million.

 Yes I borrowed.
 I took a short-term loan from my company’s cooperative.
 I borrowed N5 million at 9%.
 It had a tenure of two years.
 I didn’t spend everything on building the house though.
 I got the land in February 2014, but had to start building in December 2014 to avoid omo onile issues that come with leaving a land for loo long Then I bought a Range Rover in April 2015, about four months after I started building.
 The Range Rover was giving me problems-engine issues, gear issues.
 I abandoned work on the house.
 I spent almost N4 million fixing the car.
 I paid N3.2 million for the car.
 I had to change the engine.
 It was imported from the USA, not Nigerian used.
 The seller didn’t disclose the problems.
 I couldn’t do anything on the house.

 For six months, I was just spending money on the car.
 At a point, my wife told me, now you have to choose between the family and this car.
 I abandoned the Range Rover and got a smaller car, then I went back to developing our house.

 My wife didn’t contribute money to building the house; her contribution was forcing me to spend on building our house rather than repairing my Range Rover.
-I sold the Range Rover few months later at ridiculous price and I was happy to let it go.
+I sold the Range Rover a few months later at a ridiculous price and I was happy to let it go.
 It was too much of a problem.